Chair, 2014-15: Thomas Williamson, nationalism, health, globalization, cultural theory, Southeast Asia

 level I COURSES

 This course helps students explore the connections between society and their own lives.
 Students answer challenging questions such as "Do we have a 'human nature'?," "Why does social inequality exist?," "What is race?," and "How do societies change?"
 In answering these questions students learn to develop a sociological imagination.
 In doing so they review the various research methods and theories that form the sociological tradition.
 This course is open to first-year students or students in certain accredited programs.
 Open to all students when taught during the summer.
 Offered each semester.
-Counts towards American studies major.
+Counts toward American studies major.

 How do anthropologists study other cultures?
 Peoples around the world create different realities through the ways they conceptualize experience (cultures) and how they organize themselves to do what they need to do (societies).
 Anthropologists describe and compare cultures and societies, focusing on different aspects such as family and kinship, inequality and power, religion and values, economy and technology, cultural and social change.
 This course is open to first-year students or students in certain accredited programs.
 Offered each semester.
 Counts toward race and ethnic studies and women's and gender studies majors; and Africa and the Americas, race and ethnic studies, and women's and gender studies concentrations.